Sediqeh Dowlatabadi

 On one of the occasions when Dowlatabadi was arrested for her activities, she replied: Sir, I was born a hundred years late, if I had been born earlier, I would not have allowed women to be so humiliated and trapped in your chains.

 Early life

 Dowlatabadi was born in 1882 in Isfahan.
-Her father was Hadi Dolatabadi and his mother was Khatameh Begum.
-Her father was a progressive religious jurist and allowed Dolatabadi to begin her education in Persian and Arabic in Tehran.
-She then continued her secondary education at Dar-ol-Fonoun Academy.
+Her father was Hadi Dowlatabadi and her mother was Khatameh Begum.
+Her father was a progressive religious jurist and allowed Dowlatabadi to begin her education in Persian and Arabic in Tehran.
+She then continued her secondary education at the Dar-ol-Fonoun Academy.
 Aged 15, she married Etezad al-Hakma, but they divorced because Dowlatabadi was infertile.

 Career

 Dowlatabadi believed that the only route for the advancement of women was through their education.
 In 1917, she founded one of the first girls' primary schools, called Umm Al- Madaris (Mother of Schools).
 The school was closed after objections from religious conservatives and Dowlatabadi was beaten and detained for three months as a result.

 In order to educate, she recognised that women needed news and articles that addressed their issues and concerns.
 This led her to establish the first women's gazette in Isfahan called Zaban-e Zanan in 1919.
 This was the third women's newspaper to be published in Iran, and ran for 57 issues until 1921.
 It was notable for its progressive stance and the outspoken nature of its articles on women's rights.
 In her first editorial in it she pronounced that paper wanted to challenge the "backwardness and feeble-mindedness" of women's rights in the city.
 She also established the Women's Association of Isfahan at this time.